 Join Study Groups

-- If budgets are tight, join or form study groups with classmates and friends to gain added repetition, peer mentoring, accountability and moral support during stressful exam times.
+- If budgets are tight, consider joining or forming study groups with classmates and friends to gain added repetition, peer mentoring, accountability, and moral support during stressful exam times.

 Online Learning Resources

-- Utilize the wealth of free or low-cost learning platforms now available online covering nearly every academic subject at great depths.
+- Utilize the wealth of free or low-cost learning platforms now available online, covering nearly every academic subject in great depth.
 Solid option for independent learners on a budget.

 The major advantage of personalized tutoring and small study groups lies in the tailored approach to tackling those exact subjects, theories and skills causing poor performance up until now.
 Having an expert educator or even just an accountability peer overseeing your continued practice can work wonders compared to solitary studying it clearly hasn’t been fruitful.